youdev97/truYum-mvc/README.md

 ## Introduction

 It's practice case study that I had to realize while following the Cognizant's FullStack Engineer Program.
-Spring MVC App for a Restaurant 'truYum' and where multiple use case specification must be provided like CRUD of Menu Items, Carts, JSP pages, forms etc.
+Spring MVC App for a Restaurant 'truYum' and where multiple use case specification must be provided like CRUD of Menu Items and Carts, JSP Spring Data JPA, Forms Validation etc.

 ## Architecture